coon-js/extjs-lib-core/docs/README.md

 ### Sections considered within an application configuration file
 The following sections are considered when reading out a _coon.js-application_-configuration file:

- - `services`: services shared amongst modules, registered with `coon.core.ServiceProvider`
+ - `services`: services shared amongst modules, registered with `coon.core.ServiceLocator`
  - `application`: runtime related configuration.
 Will be available via `coon.core.ConfigManager.get([application_name])`
  - `plugins`: Application-/Controller-/Component-Plugins that need to be registered
  - `packages`: Configuration for packages used by the application.
 Can also be used to disable/enable packages in a given build

 #### Registering Services
-Configuration for services that get registered with the `coon.core.ServiceProvider` is done by providing the abstract under which a concrete service can be found.
+Configuration for services that get registered with the `coon.core.ServiceLocator` is done by providing the abstract under which a concrete service can be found.
 Both the abstract and the concrete must extend `coon.core.service.Service`.

-The following makes sure that during runtime an instance of `coon.core.service.GravatarService` is returned for `coon.core.ServiceProvider.get("coon.core.service.UserImageService")`.
+The following makes sure that during runtime an instance of `coon.core.service.GravatarService` is returned for `coon.core.ServiceLocator.resolve("coon.core.service.UserImageService")`.
 This instance is a shared instance.

 ```json
 {